 Top 10 Richest Black Communities in Texas: Texas’ Black Wealth

 Texas has, in the recent past, become one of the most ideal destinations for affluent African Americans.
 The rich and eventful history, alongside adequate culture and business prospects, could explain why more and more black families are relocating to Texas.
-It is estimated that Blacks in Texas have the highest collective incomes across the country, around $117 billion.
-Here are the top 10 most affluent black communities in Texas, including the features that set them apart and reasons that make them booming:
+It is estimated that Blacks in Texas have the highest collective income across the country, around $117 billion.
+If you want to know more about the richest communities housing black families, the following article is for you.
+Here are the top 10 most affluent black communities in Texas, including the features that set them apart and the reasons that make them booming.

 1. Sugar Land